 4. Book the microfilm/fiche reader

-If you want to consult material on microfilm or fiche, please follow the link to the separate booking form and tell us what you want to view.
+We’re updating our booking forms to make it easier for you.
+These will be added to the website shortly.
+In the meantime, if you want to consult material on microfilm or fiche, please email [email protected] and tell us what you want to view.

 5. Further help